gopika23467/Advanced-python/README.md

 # Advanced-python
-Internship practice done during the days
+Internship practice done during the days.learn and practice the basics of python programing